Date: 3rd - 5th May, 2025

 Every rider who crosses the finish line will be awarded an embroidered cloth badge made in Leeds by Ensign Design who also stitch the badges we use on the Calder Divide Trail and the Mills n Moors Series.

 Free car / van parking for the duration of the event at the Event Hub.
+Drivers must record their vehicle registration details at the reception desk and this will exempt them from the daily and weekly parking charges.
 Mytholmroyd train station on the Trans-Pennine route between Leeds - Manchester is 5 minutes from the Event Hub.

 1. Campsites